 Based on the activity I've witnessed, it is now easier than ever to form such a group — they seem to be popping up all over.

-In the past year, I've featured several such groups in my reporting, including the Maryland Cut Flower Growers Association, the Pacific Northwest Cut Flower Growers, the Ohio Flower Farmers’ group, the Greater Seattle Floral Association, the North Bay Flower Collective, the Arctic Alaska Peonies Cooperative, the California Cut Flower Commission, New Orleans Flower Growers Association, the Southern Flower Collective, Hudson Valley Flower Growers Network, as well as networking groups in New England, Denver, Pittsburgh, Raleigh–Durham and upstate South Carolina, thanks to leadership of Slow Flowers Members.
+In the past year, I've featured several such groups in my reporting, including the Maryland Cut Flower Growers Association, the Pacific Northwest Cut Flower Growers, the Greater Seattle Floral Association, the North Bay Flower Collective, the Arctic Alaska Peonies Cooperative, the California Cut Flower Commission, New Orleans Flower Growers Association, the Southern Flower Collective, Hudson Valley Flower Growers Network, as well as networking groups in New England, Denver, Pittsburgh, Raleigh–Durham and upstate South Carolina, thanks to leadership of Slow Flowers Members.

 As to the Why?
 Across the board, members of these groups cite NETWORKING as the number one reason for forming, followed by Marketing and Promotion (42%) and the opportunity to form a Sales/Transportation hub (22%).